OCA/connector/connector/doc/guides/bootstrap_connector.rst

 Message checkpoint
 ------------------

-When you need to show a plain text message to a user (for instance: an import job did not succeeded), you can create a :ref:`checkpoint`.
+When you need to show a warning message to a user you can create a :ref:`checkpoint`.
 I propose to create a helper too in ``connector_coffee/connector.py``::